 Some of the first vaporizers were actually developed for cannabis.
 They originated with desktop vaporizers and evolved into more portable vape devices.
 Using a dry herb vape requires a bit of learning, just as rolling a joint does, but this guide will get you started in the right direction.
-Whether your vaping mission is weed or CBD strains of cannabis, you’re going to want to follow these same guidelines.
+Whether your vaping mission is weed or CBD hemp bud, you’re going to want to follow these same guidelines.

 If you already own a regular vape pen, unfortunately you can’t just put weed into it.
 That’s simply not how vape pens work.
 The good news is that there are dry herb atomizers and tanks and dry herb vape pens.
 They generally aren’t as effective as the standalone units, but they are an affordable way to enjoy your herb without a lighter.

 In this guide we will be focusing specifically on vaporizers for dry herb but today there are many other alternatives for vaping herbal concentrates like weed pens, wax pens and electric dab rigs that are more convenient, efficient and produce less odor.

 Here is everything you will need to get started.
 Whether you’re using a portable or desktop vaporizer, it may require a few additional accessories that will come in handy.

 Before packing your vaporizer, make sure it is off and not hot or you will lose precious vapor and possibly even burn your fingers.
 Not to mention it will also be much easier to pack when the oven or chamber is not hot.